David Manson (schoolmaster): Mechanical invention

-Manson took from his father a small farm on the edge of the town which he called Lilliput.
-There, in addition to a bowling green, he built for his pupils (and, at a small fee, for the townspeople) a "machine by which he could raise persons above every house in town for an amusing prospect" and, on principles proposed in William Emerson's Mechanics (1769), a velocipede or bicycle—the "flying chariot".
-(Some accounts, perhaps confusing sparse references to the two machines, credit Manson with some form of airship or glider) Manson also invented a multiple spinning wheel.
+Manson acquired a plot of land, under Cavehill, on the old Carrickfergus Road on which he built both cottage for his father.
+He called it Lilliput, likely a reference to the common story that the author of Gulliver's Travels, Jonathan Swift, while Church rector at Kilroot in 1720, found inspiration for the "land of Lilliput" in the profile Cavehill, said to resemble the shape of a sleeping giant.
+Here, in addition to a bowling green, Manson built for his pupils (and, at a small fee, for the townspeople) a "machine by which he could raise persons above every house in town for an amusing prospect", possibly a fair-ground "high-swing boat affair", and, on principles proposed in William Emerson's Mechanics (1769), a velocipede or bicycle—the "flying chariot".
+Some accounts, perhaps confusing sparse references to the two machines, credit Manson with some form of airship or glider.

+Manson also invented a multiple spinning wheel.
 Allowing women and girls to spin flax while attending only to their hands, he presented it to the Belfast Charitable Society, the town's poorhouse and hospital.

-Manson's Legacy
+Manson's legacy

 Manson's ideas were carried forward by the hedge-school masters to whom he gave free instruction.
 In December 1862 an Antrim paper, The Larne Monthly Visitor, described "Manson's dictionary and spelling book" as "still in large demand over the country".

 In Belfast Manson's approach, memorialised by Drennan in his Belfast Monthly Magazine, may have influenced the efforts of Drennan's sister, Martha McTier, in pioneering education for poor girls.
 Elizabeth Hamilton had approved of these, visiting with McTier in 1793.

 Drennan was fulsome in his admiration for Manson, describing him as "the best friend of the rising generations of his time".
 In 1808 he drew plans for a new grammar school and higher-education college, the future Royal Belfast Academical Institution.
 An expression of his resolve, in the wake of the 1798 rebellion, to "be content to get the substance of reform more slowly" and with "proper preparation of manners or principles," these reflected something of the spirit of his proscribed Society of United Irishmen.
 Admission was to be "perfectly unbiased by religious distinctions" and school government was entrusted democratically to boards of subscribers and boards of masters.
 But is likely that the commitment to rest discipline on "example" rather than on the "manual correction of corporal punishment" owed something to Manson whose portrait was to hang in the new Institution.